coltorapps/builder/docs/src/app/docs/api/create-builder-store/page.md

 This function instantiates a builder store, used for building and operating with schemas based on a specific builder definition.

 In most cases, you won't need to use the `createBuilderStore` method directly.
-Instead, you will mostly utilize the `useBuilderStore` from `@basebuilder/react`, which essentially creates the builder store for you.
+Instead, you will mostly utilize [`useBuilderStore`](/docs/api/react/use-builder-store) from `@basebuilder/react`, which essentially creates the builder store for you.

 ## Reference